pursuit-curriculum/unit-full-stack-web-development/express-rest-crud-mvc-index/lesson-notes/README.md

 ## Demonstrating the Working Application

-[Demo on YouTube](https://youtu.be/-FrpZpGk82c) - We will be working with an app called Postman in order to be able to make all of our requests.
+[Demo on YouTube](https://youtu.be/-FrpZpGk82c) - We will be working with an app called Postman in order to be able to make all of the requests.
 By the end of this multi-day build, your app will allow you to:

 - See a list (array) of all the bookmarks (**R**ead: `index`)
 - See a single bookmark (**R**ead: `show`)